mylescheney/dragos-live-resume/README.md

-Live resume, specifically for the internship opportunity I have with Dragos, Inc.
+Live resume, specifically for the software engineer internship with Dragos, Inc.